Tetrolic acid: History

 The first reported synthesis of tetrolic acid is believed to be by German chemist Johann Georg Anton Geuther in 1871 as part of his work investigating the derivatives of ethyl acetoacetate.

 Production

 Tetrolic acid is manufactured on a commercial scale by treatment of propyne with a strong base (to form an acetylide), followed by carbon dioxide:

 Strong bases such as n-BuLi and NaNH2 can be used.

 Properties

 Tetrolic acid is highly soluble in polar solvents (water, ethanol) and can be recrystallized from non-polar solvents (such as heptane, hexane or toluene).
 The compound is a white crystalline solid which can exist in two polymorphous crystalline forms.

 The proton nuclear magnetic resonance (^{1}H-NMR) spectrum in deuterated dimethyl sulfoxide shows a characteristic singlet peak at 1.99 ppm corresponding to the –CH3 protons.

-Tetrolic acid sublimes at temperatures above 20°C, and should ideally be stored in a sealed container in a refrigerator.
+Tetrolic acid sublimes at temperatures above 20 °C, so it is typically stored in a sealed container in a refrigerator.

 Accelerated rate calorimetry (ARC) showed exothermic onset from 135 °C, precluding short-path distillation as a means of purification.